-Proposed Condition A: Scope
+Condition A: Scope

-The scope of the proposed modified permanent variance would limit coverage to the work situations specified.
-Clearly defining the scope of the proposed modified permanent variance provides Traylor, TSJV's employees, potential future applicants, other stakeholders, the public, and OSHA with necessary information regarding the work situations in which the proposed modified permanent variance would apply.
-To the extent that Traylor or TSJV exceeds the defined scope of this variance, it would be required to comply with OSHA's standards.
+The scope of the permanent variance limits coverage to the work situations specified under this condition.
+Clearly defining the scope of the permanent variance provides McNally, their employees, potential future applicants, other stakeholders, the public and OSHA with necessary information regarding the work situations in which the permanent variance applies.
+To the extent that McNally exceeds the defined scope of this variance, it will be required to comply with OSHA's standards.
+This permanent variance applies only to McNally, and only to the remainder of the Cleveland Storage Tunnel Project.